 With the B.A.
-Degree in Liberal Arts and Sciences (Major Code: 20011) (SIMS Code: 778301)
+Degree in Liberal Arts and Sciences (Major Code: 20011) (SIMS Code: 778301) OR Effective Fall 2014: Applied Arts and Sciences (Option open only to AA-T/TMC) (Major Code: 20011) (SIMS Code: Applied 778307)

-All candidates for a degree in liberal arts and sciences must complete the graduation requirements listed in the section of this bulletin on "Graduation Requirements."
-No more than 50 units in psychology courses can apply to the dearee.
+All candidates for a degree in liberal arts and sciences must complete the graduation requirements listed in the section of this catalog on "Graduation Requirements."
+No more than 50 units in psychology courses can apply to the